Synthird/crosspost-by-post/README.md

 # Crosspost by post

-Crosspost to one platform at a time.
+Crosspost to one social media platform at a time.

 ## Third-party links used